-On September 5, 1982, Johnny, a charismatic preteen, started his paper route for the Des Moines Daily Register early in the morning, as usual, in a residential area of West Des Moines, Iowa.
+On September 5, 1982, Johnny, a charismatic preteen, reportedly started his paper route for the Des Moines Daily Register early in the morning, as usual, in a residential area of West Des Moines, Iowa.
 He slung a yellow messenger bag across his shoulders and set off with his red wagon, full of daily newspapers.

-John Gosch set out to find his son, perhaps thinking the boy lost track of time and was simply running behind in his deliveries.
-Instead of finding his son, however, John Gosch spotted a red wagon full of newspapers sitting on a sidewalk.
+John Gosch set out to find his son, perhaps thinking the boy lost track of time and was running behind in his deliveries.
+Instead of finding his son, however, the worried father spotted a red wagon full of bundled newspapers sitting abandoned on a sidewalk.
 Johnny had simply vanished.
-Heartbreakingly, it was the first day that his parents had allowed him to deliver the papers without adult supervision.
+Heartbreakingly, it was reportedly the first day that his parents had allowed him to deliver the papers without adult supervision.

-Witnesses and Frustration
+Witnesses & Frustration

 Missing Children Milk Carton Program